George Fernandes

 A native of Mangalore, Fernandes was sent to Bangalore in 1946 to be trained as a priest.
 In 1949, he moved to Bombay, where he joined the socialist trade union movement.
 Becoming a trade union leader, Fernandes organised many strikes and bandhs in Bombay in the 1950s and 1960s while working with the Indian Railways.
 He defeated S K Patil of the Indian National Congress in the 1967 parliamentary elections from the Bombay South constituency.
-He organised the 1974 Railway strike, when he was President of the All India Railwaymen's Federation.
+As president of the All India Railwaymen's Federation, he led the 1974 railways strike.
 Fernandes went underground during the Emergency era of 1975, while challenging Prime Minister Indira Gandhi for imposing a state of emergency, but in 1976 he was arrested and tried in the infamous Baroda dynamite case.

-In 1977, after the Emergency had been lifted, Fernandes won the Muzaffarpur seat in Bihar in absentia and was appointed Union Minister for Industries.
-During his tenure as union minister, he ordered American multinationals IBM and Coca-Cola to leave the country, due to investment violations.
-He was the driving force behind the Konkan Railway project during his tenure as railway minister from 1989 to 1990.
-He was a defence minister in the National Democratic Alliance (NDA) Government (1998–2004), when the Kargil War broke out between India and Pakistan, and India conducted its nuclear tests at Pokhran.
-A veteran socialist, Fernandes has been dogged by various controversies, including the Barak Missile scandal and the Tehelka affair.
+In 1977, after the Emergency had been lifted, Fernandes won the Muzaffarpur seat in Bihar in absentia.
+As industries minister, he revoked the licences for multinationals IBM and Coca-Cola to operate in India, due to investment violations.
+As railways minister from 1989 to 1990 he was the driving force behind the Konkan Railway project.
+As defence minister in the Bharatiya Janata Party-led second and third Atal Bihari Vajpayee ministries (1998–2004), he oversaw the outbreak of the Kargil War and the implementation of nuclear tests at Pokhran.
+Fernandes has been dogged by various controversies, including the Barak Missile scandal and the Tehelka affair.
 George Fernandes won nine Lok Sabha elections from 1967 to 2004.
 He died on 29 January 2019 at the age of 88.
-He was awarded the Padma Vibhushan India's second highest civilian award posthumously in 2020 in the field of Public Affairs.